compgeolab/manual/resources.md

-# Awesome software and resources
+# Useful software and resources

 A curated list of software tools, services, and learning resources that could be handy for the work we do in the lab.